drunkard/ceph-readable-doc/html/_sources/dev/msgr2.rst.txt

   (e.g., padding) that keep computation and memory copies out of the fast path where possible.
 * *Signing*.
 We will allow for traffic to be signed (but not necessarily encrypted).
-This may not be implemented in the initial version.
+This is not implemented.

 ..
 Definitions